 We aim to acquire and retain new customers by, among others, further enhancing the quality and efficiency of our existing products and solutions, offering additional innovative products and solutions and implementing effective sales strategies tailored to the verticals in which we operate.
-In particular, the revenue growth of our enterprise cloud services has been primarily driven by the increase in the number of our Enterprise Cloud Service Premium Customers.
 We also aim to continue to generate additional revenues from existing customers and seek additional cross-selling opportunities.
 In 2018 and the nine months ended September 30, 2019, our net dollar retention rate of Public Cloud Service Premium Customers was 161% and 166%, respectively.